in

 Laura Parker, the national coordinator of leftwing group Momentum, tells The Guardian: “This empty McFeminism has nothing to do with women’s liberation and everything to do with McDonald’s attempt to sanitise its image.”

-A second has said: “Try again.”
+A second simply says: “Try again.”

 McDonald’s is not the only brand to have made a change for International Women’s Day.